MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Use parallel constructions.
 Use colourful, poetic language, vivid imagery and uncommon superlatives.
 Make use of the mind's eye, conjure images with unusually precise descriptions.
+Write with nouns and verbs.
+When choosing between expressing yourself using a plain or a fancy word, always choose plain.
+Varied vocabulary and unusual words grab attention.
+Be wary of dehumanizing, euphemistic language.
+Don't say, show.

+### Chapter 2: A Window onto the World